 The treatment of the government bill proceeded swiftly: at its meeting on 28 June 1962, the Constitutional Committee of the National Council (Nationalrat) (the agreement was characterized as amending the constitution) recommended that approval be granted for accession to the convention.
 In the plenary session of the National Council on July 4, 1962 - after the rapporteur, lawyer Dr. Alexander Nemezc (ÖVP, 1905-1981) had presented the agreement - accession was approved without debate by a constitutional majority (two-thirds quorum).
 The Federal Council (Bundesrat) (in its meeting on July 9, 1962) and previously the offices of the provincial governments also raised no objections to this state treaty.
 In the provincial chamber, the treaty found a committed supporter in the person of Bundesrat-member Dr. Josef Reichl (grammar school professor, SPÖ, 1913-2003): he outlined the dimensions of this treaty and also emphasized the role of neutral states: “Neutral states in particular should never tire of pointing out that they feel it is their duty to serve the idea of genuine humanitas, genuine humanity.”
 However, in his summary he failed to recognize that the convention should already be implemented in peacetime, because he narrowed it down too much to the military context (which, however, earned him “general applause”, as the minutes noted): “Let us only hope that we never have to test this convention.”

-However, for inexplicable reasons, this decision remained “stuck” in the bureaucracy between Parliament and Ballhausplatz (where the Federal Chancellery is located) for almost two years.
+However, for inexplicable reasons, this decision of the parliament remained “stuck” in the bureaucracy between Parliament and Ballhausplatz (where the Federal Chancellery is located) for almost two years.
 It was not until March 6, 1964 that the Federal President Dr. Adolf Schärf - with the countersignature of the Federal Chancellor Dr. Alfons Gorbach (and five ministers) - declared this convention ratified.
 The instrument of ratification was handed over to the Director-General of UNESCO on March 25, 1964 and the Agreement was published in the Federal Law Gazette (No. 58/1964) on April 3, 1964.
 There was therefore nothing to prevent the Agreement from entering into force on June 25, 1964 - three months after the ratification was submitted to the UNESCO Director-General.

 The implementation of the Agreement in Austria - a brief overview